vanbyu22/QR-component-main/README.md

 While this is not my very first project, I have finally learned how to write semantic and cleaner code.
 I realized that less is more.

 As for Github, I'm still figuring it out.
 It took way too long to set up this little repository but I am happy to finally put out work with feeling the need for it to be "complete" or "correct".
+Please feel free to give tips, critiques, and corrections.
+Always willing to learn.

 ### Continued development